No-go theorems for pointwise-defined spinorial quantum fields: Introduction

-The statements below are intended for pointwise-defined fields.
-In standard axiomatic quantum field theory, the fields are operator-valued distributions from the outset and are only defined after smearing with test functions \cite{wightman_theorie_1964,streater_pct_1989,Halvorson2006col}; such distributional fields evade the pointwise no-go theorems below.
+Such distributional fields thus evade the point-wise no-go theorems below.
 We emphasise the present results simply as obstructions to the existence of genuine operator-valued functions on spacetime that obey the canonical (anti)commutation relations, the spacelike (anti)commutativity constraints or the pointwise covariance properties; they do not contradict the existence of usual smeared quantum fields such as the free scalar, Dirac or Maxwell fields in Wightman or algebraic quantum field theory.
 They also do not cover the construction of quantum fields as sesquilinear forms \cite{rehberg_quantum_1986, wollenberg_quantum_1986}.

 We briefly mention one recently introduced axiomatic approach to quantum field theory which does manipulate covariant and causal pointwisely-defined quantum fields, namely relational quantum field theory \cite{fedida_foundations_2025}.
 The no-go theorems discussed below are however avoided in somewhat subtle ways.
 For instance, the pointwisely-defined relational quantum fields are \emph{not} generally weakly continuous, so microcausality can be imposed on those under certain assumptions.
 Likewise, Poincaré covariance can be imposed pointwise with, however, a shift in the quantum reference frame describing the fields; thus, the \emph{operator-valued functions} are \emph{not} pointwisely covariant.
 The no-go results presented in this note can hence also be seen as useful tools for theory building to understand which model-specific assumptions concerning causality and covariance can be safely considered.